rollerworks/search/doc/overview.rst

 Information flow
 ----------------

-Normally you'd accept the input, optimize it and then pass it to the search storage layer.
+In most cases you accept and process the input, optimize it and then pass it to the search storage layer.
-Transforming view values to a normalized version is done when processing the input.

-The optimizing process tries to produce the smallest search-condition possible.

 But its also possible to construct the search-condition yourself, and pass it directly to the storage layer without any optimizing.

+Note the following:

+* Transforming view values to a normalized version is done when processing the input.
+* The optimizing process tries to produce the smallest search-condition possible.

-The only thing the system is mainly concerned with is the search condition and configuration of the search fields.
+The only thing the system is mainly concerned with is the SearchCondition and configuration of the search fields.

 System Requirements